House Upgrades In Philadelphia

 Home water heaters are expensive, and most homeowners don’t realize how much energy their water heater uses until they’ve had it for years.

-If you’re thinking about buying a new water heater, here are five things you should consider before deciding.
+If you’re considering buying a new water heater, here are five things you should consider before deciding.

-- Check the warranty – A manufacturer’s warranty means that if something goes wrong with your water heater, the company will fix it at no cost to you.
+- Check the warranty – A manufacturer’s warranty means that if something goes wrong with your water heater, the company will fix it at no cost.

 - Consider the price – A high-efficiency water heater costs more upfront but saves money.